Progress report for LNE17-356

-Data collected through the evaluations above have been received for 2018 samples and are in process for 2019 samples.
+Data collected through the evaluations above have been received for 2018 samples and are in process for 2019 and 2020 samples.
 The analysis and results of milling quality assessment are forthcoming.
 Initial results suggest some important differences among varieties in terms of potential yield, disease tolerance and other agronomic qualities or features such as lodging and straw production.
-The persistently wet field conditions during flowering and grain fill created high disease pressure for most of the common wheat (and therefore, spelt) diseases in the region, and allowed for a good evaluation of potential resistance or tolerance among varieties.
+The persistently wet field conditions during flowering and grain fill in 2018 created high disease pressure for most of the common wheat (and therefore, spelt) diseases in the region, and allowed for a good evaluation of potential resistance or tolerance among varieties.
 All varieties showed some level of infection by Fusarium head blight.